CodingForAddicts/TotallyAccurateFrenchSimulator/README.md

 This project is a **C# simulation of a French-themed board game**, where players can:
 - Take control of legendary characters like Asterix, Obelix, and Caesar.
 - Build Roman camps, manage units, and engage in epic battles.
 - Utilize utilities to strategize and outmaneuver opponents.
+- Use Controled randomization

 From cunning Roman strategies to Gaulish brute strength, **Totally Accurate French Simulator** delivers an entertaining experience full of iconic moments! 🛡️🏛️